atextor/sii/README.markdown

 	ant clean       - Delete all built files

 The build process makes use of Proguard (to create a one-in-all jar file) and Launch4j to create a Windows .exe.
+Note that building the jar and exe will only work with Java 6, as the supplied version of proguard does not work with Java 7.

 Author
 ------
 Andreas Textor <textor.andreas@googlemail.com>

 Credits for things I used:

-Music: Kevin MacLeod (incompetech.com)
+ * Music: Kevin MacLeod (incompetech.com)
-Character sprites based on work by Philipp Lenssen Level 2 tileset by Hermann Hillmann
+ * Character sprites based on work by Philipp Lenssen
+ * Level 2 tileset by Hermann Hillmann
-Coin/Balls animation by Marc Russel (gfxlib-fuzed)
+ * Coin/Balls animation by Marc Russel (gfxlib-fuzed)